nmfta-repo/nmfta-bouncer/README.md

 Terms of Use for ipv4geolist.csv can be viewed online at https://lite.ip2location.com/terms-of-use

+# Client Installation

+* Follow the client installation instructions in either `client/python` or `client/csharp`

+# Server Installation

+Bouncer realizes firewall changes by executing `ufw` commands.
+It requires a working UFW installation (probably on Linux).
+Other server deps
+* Python (use `appliance/src/requirements.txt` for all package dependencies)
+* a webserver to host the management interface and API, e.g. Apache2

+## Setting up the Appliance

+* Follow the appliance installation instructions in `Bouncer Installation Document v1.pdf`
+	* The appliance instructions assume installation on a netgate firewall appliance.
+You can also install on a Debian distribution following just the steps in *section 1.2*

 ## Running Bouncer REST API in Apache

 * Install Apache2 and enable mod_wsgi